gazebosim/gz-launch/plugins/websocket_server/README.md

 1. [Install gz-acropolis](https://gazebosim.org/docs/acropolis/install).

-2. Compile and install ign-launch from source.
-You will have to `sudo make install` so that `ign-tools` find the launch.yaml files.
+2. Compile and install gz-launch from source.
+You will have to `sudo make install` so that `gz-tools` find the launch.yaml files.

 ```
 sudo apt-get install libwebsockets-dev